-Major equipment maintenance costs are capitalized as incurred and included in other current assets.
+Major equipment maintenance costs are capitalized as incurred and included in other current assets and other long-term assets, as appropriate.
 These costs are amortized to cost of products sold within a 12 to 36 month period.
 Other maintenance costs are expensed as incurred.
 Costs of improvements and renewals are capitalized.
-Our maintenance expense for the years ended December 31, 2021, 2020 and 2019 was \$16.7 million, \$15.9 million and \$19.7 million, respectively, which is included as a component of cost of products sold.
+Our maintenance expense for the years ended December 31, 2022, 2021 and 2020 was \$21.6 million, \$16.7 million and \$15.9 million, respectively, which is included as a component of cost of products sold.

 Depreciation is computed using the straight-line method based on the estimated useful lives of the related assets.
-The estimated useful lives of buildings and land improvements are between 10 and 39 years, and the estimated useful lives of machinery and equipment are between five and 20 years.
-Our total depreciation expense for the years ended December 31, 2021, 2020 and 2019 was \$17.3 million, \$17.5 million and \$16.7 million, respectively, of which \$16.8 million, \$17.0 million and \$16.1 million, respectively, was included as a component of cost of products sold while the remainder was included in selling, general and administrative expense.
+The estimated useful lives of buildings and land improvements are between 10 and 40 years, and the estimated useful lives of machinery and equipment are between five and 39 years.
+Our total depreciation expense for the years ended December 31, 2022, 2021 and 2020 was \$17.4 million, \$17.3 million and \$17.5 million, respectively, of which \$16.8 million, \$16.8 million and \$17.0 million, respectively, was included as a component of cost of products sold while the remainder was included in selling, general and administrative expense.

 Long-Lived Asset Impairment.
 Long-lived assets, including property, plant and equipment and intangible assets are evaluated for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable in relation to the operating performance and future undiscounted cash flows of the underlying assets.
 Adjustments are made if the sum of expected future cash flows is less than the book value.
-Based on management's assessment of the carrying values of long-lived assets, no impairment reserve was necessary as of December 31, 2021, 2020 and 2019.
+Based on management's assessment of the carrying values of long-lived assets, no impairment reserve was necessary as of December 31, 2022, 2021 and 2020.

 Deferred Financing Costs.
 Deferred financing costs are amortized up to the maturity date of the related financial instrument using the straight-line method, which approximates the effective interest method.
-Deferred financing cost amortization for each of the years ended December 31, 2021, 2020 and 2019 was \$0.2 millionandis included as a component of interest expense and other financing costs on the consolidated statements of operations and included as part of total depreciation and amortization on the consolidated statements of cash flows.
-At December 31, 2021 and 2020, we had \$1.5 million and \$1.2 million, respectively, of unamortized deferred financing costs included on our consolidated balance sheets as a reduction of debt.
+Deferred financing cost amortization for each of the years ended December 31, 2022, 2021 and 2020 was \$0.2 million and is included as a component of interest expense and other financing costs on the consolidated statements of operations and included as part of total depreciation and amortization on the consolidated statements of cash flows.
+At December 31, 2022 and 2021, we had \$1.4 million and \$1.5 million, respectively, of unamortized deferred financing costs included on our consolidated balance sheets as a reduction of debt.